markgbeckett/jupiter_ace/i2c/README.md

 For the Ace Forth version, I have provided a TAP file, which you could load with (for example) the Tynemouth Serial Card (`TAPIN I2C_INTERFACE.TAP LOAD I2C`).
 I have also included a WAV file which you could load via the cassette interface (`LOAD I2C`).
 Finally, I have included the source code ([i2c_interface.fs](i2c_interface.fs)), so you can study that.
 You could also load the library into [the EightyOne emulator](https://sourceforge.net/projects/eightyone-sinclair-emulator/), which could be a useful environment to develop support for new peripherals.
 However, EightyOne does not emulate any I2C device support, so testing has to be done on real hardware.

-For the Tree Forth version, I have provided a WAV file in which the source code is spread across six screens.
-This will only work on the Minstrel 4th port of Tree Forth: if you wish to run on Minstrel 3 or ZX81, you will have to type in the source code (see below).
+For the Tree Forth version, I have provided a [WAV file](i2c_interface_zxf4.fs) in which the source code is spread across six screens.
+This will only work on the Minstrel 4th port of Tree Forth: if you wish to run on a Minstrel 3 or ZX81, you will have to type in the source code (see below).
 To load the library into Tree Forth, switch to the split-screen view and make the console active (using Shift-1).
 Then enter:
 ```
 CON 1 LOAD
 ```